 Walk through Green Park along the edge of Constitution Hill, so named for the daily walks Charles II used to take there.
 PS, did you know that there were three separate assassination attempts on Queen Victoria’s carriage on Constitution Hill?
 Can’t imagine it was her favourite place.

 Buckingham Palace is at the top of every visitor’s London bucket list.
-As the Queen’s main London residence, it’s the centre of the weird and ongoing obsession with our dear dysfunctional Royal Family.
+As the King’s main London residence, it’s the centre of the weird and ongoing obsession with our dear dysfunctional Royal Family.

 You can visit the Buckingham Palace State Rooms during the summer months – or book onto a tour of the State Rooms.
 Whenever you go – don’t miss the impressive Changing of the Guard, which happens right outside of the palace.